UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-10-team03-instruction-to-post.md

 {: style="width: 700px; max-width: 100%;"}
 *Fig 13.
 StreamLit Interface.*

 ## Conclusion
-CLIP with Score-CAM can perform object localization with promising accuracy, especially considering it is a zero-shot procedure.
-At the same time, it has the following uneligible restrictions.
-For instance, when there are m multiple ground truth bounding boxes, the pipeline is far from predict exactly m bounding boxes.
-Most cases it only predicts one whole box or two boxes.
-At the same time, finding suitable activation maps from ViT image encoder remains a problem.
-Direct extraction feature layers is brute force and has poor performance.
+In this work, we proposed a variant of Score-CAM that seeks to utilize internal features of image-text models for the zero-shot object localization task.
+We evaluate our method on CLIP with multiple architectures of the image encoder.
+We show that VL-Score can perform zero-shot object localization with comparable ground truth localization accuracy to state of the art to WSOL methods on the ImageNet validation set.
+At the same time, our method has the following limitations.
+When there are m multiple ground truth bounding boxes, the pipeline is far from predict exactly m bounding boxes.
+In most cases it only predicts one whole box or two boxes.
+Additionally, finding suitable activation maps from ViT image encoder remains a problem.
+Directly extracting feature layers does not yield intended performance.